albud187/Web_App_Safety_Zone/README.md

 ```

 3 - Create your own "admin_codes.txt" file.
 This should be in the project_safety_zone directory and is in the same directory as "admin_codes_blank.txt".
 Alternatively, you can rename "admin_codes_blank.txt" to just "admin_codes.txt" and enter your own information there.
 You will need your own gmail account.
 You will also need to setup an application password for it.
 Furthermore, you will also need to set which email recieves the notifications.
+A SECRET_KEY has been provided as placeholder on admin_codes_blank.
+This is fine for development but for production, it is highly reccomended to make your own.
+To make your own, you can just make another django project with django-admin startproject GenericProject, to go its settings.py and use that new SECRET_KEY.

 ```
 EMAIL_HOST:smtp.gmail.com
 EMAIL_HOST_USER:sender@gmail.com
 EMAIL_HOST_PASSWORD:yourAppPassword
 EMAIL_USE_TLS:True
 EMAIL_PORT:587
-SECRET_KEY:yourSecretKey
+SECRET_KEY:y5u*&jy+&xuxlqu30139=pogcl70-j9s_=lx=n!sl5*umkojv!
 TARGET_EMAIL:reciepient@gmail.com
 ```
 4 - Make migrations